- Colour Brown or yellowish brown to black or reddish black

 Acrobat Ants Removal

-Once an acrobat ant infestation becomes established in the home, removing the nest provides the best way of eliminating the problem.
+Once an acrobat ant infestation becomes established in the home or business, removing the nest provides the best way of eliminating the problem.
 If removal cannot be accomplished without issue, calling a pest control professional to treat and control the infestation s is usually the easiest and most effective option.

 How to prevent Acrobat Ants from invading